CyberAgent/patriot-workflow-scheduler/docs/source/web.rst

       The web console has a capability for filtering jobs by job_id.
       The filter searches jobs by complete match.
-      If you want to search jobs with job_ids prefixed with 'prefix', the filter should be set as 'prefix%'.

   * Discarded State